Looking for a pet that's as colorful as you are? Budgerigars have you covered!

 Budgerigars are known for their outgoing, playful personalities.
 They love socializing with humans and are endlessly curious, always looking for new areas to explore.
 Not only do they enjoy the company of their owners, budgerigars have a strong flock mentality.
 This means that they are happiest when they can be around other budgerigars.
 Due to this, it is suggested that they are kept in groups of two or more.

 Male budgerigars, in particular, are known for their uncanny ability to mimic human speech.
 They are quick learners, able to pick up simple words or phrases with ease.
 If you want to teach your budgerigar to speak, the best way to do it is by talking to them on a regular basis.

 Due to their size and pleasant nature, budgerigars are one of the most popular breeds of birds to keep as pets.
 In fact, they are the third most popular pet in the world after cats and dogs!
 If you are a first-time bird owner or are looking for the perfect pet for children, the budgerigar is the bird for you.

 Do you have a budgie?
-Show us in the comments below!
+Show us on the Wide Open Pets Facebook page!